-Note: '\' The complainant used the 'Retail' time adjustment factor, posted on the Respondent's website.
+Note: '' The complainant used the 'Retail' time adjustment factor, posted on the Respondent's website.
 This, the Complainant alleged is in keeping with the established practice, also used by the Respondent until the 2009 assessment year.

-- 44. The Complainant emphasized that although still higher than the most desirable range of 0.95 to 1.05, the above approach would yield consistent and more acceptable outcomes (Exhibit C-8D, page 25, para.
-111). - 45.
+- 38. The Complainant emphasized that although still higher than the most desirable range of 0.95 to 1.05, the above approach would yield consistent and more acceptable outcomes (Exhibit C-8D, page 25, para.
+111). - 39.
 The Complainant argued against the use of a 'Trend-Line' analysis for determining capitalization rates as this is not usually relied upon by an investor and argued in favour of applying Time Adjustment that is also supported by the MGB Notices of Decision DL 057/10 and DL 058/10 (Exhibit C-8D, page 18, para 81).

-- 46. The Complainant's witness (an employee of the Complainant and an accredited appraiser) presented national and global economic scenarios, correlation between bond rates and capitalization rates.
+- 40. The Complainant's witness (an employee of the Complainant and an accredited appraiser) presented national and global economic scenarios, correlation between bond rates and capitalization rates.
 The witness argued that the fundamentals of the real estate market changed drastically, for the worse, in July 2007 and this huge collapse could not be captured on a trend-line.
-The Complainant's witness further argued that the credit contraction caused by market uncertainty resulted in serious erosion of equity that needed to be reflected in much higher capitalization rates. - 47.
+The Complainant's witness further argued that the credit contraction caused by market uncertainty resulted in serious erosion of equity that needed to be reflected in much higher capitalization rates. - 41.
 The Complainant emphasized that choosing a cap rate at the low end of the range would be ignoring market trends, cap rate trends, vacancy trends and increased risk from new competition and prevalent credit restrictions.
 The Complainant argued that a cap rate of 8.25% for class 'AA, AH, AM, AL & BB' buildings is clearly warranted.
-Maintaining a hierarchal spread between classes of buildings, that also reflects the risk differential; a capitalization rate of 8.75% for other classes of buildings would be fair and equitable. - 48.
+Maintaining a hierarchal spread between classes of buildings, that also reflects the risk differential; a capitalization rate of 8.75% for other classes of buildings would be fair and equitable. - 42.
 The Complainant challenged the Respondent's equity argument by saying that if the Complainant demonstrated an inequitable situation in respect of any property in any group or class, the same argument should be held valid for all properties in the subject group or class.
-The Respondent conceded this to the Complainant.
+The Respondent conceded this to the Complainant. - 43.
+A summary of capitalization rates, both assessed and requested, is as below.
+This is also available at Exhibit C-8D, page 4.

 Capitalization Rates

 Respondent's Complainant's

 District Class Assessment Request

 Financial AA 7.50% 8.25%

 AH 7.50% 8.25%

 AM 7.50% 8.25%

 AL 7.50% 8.25%

 BB 7.50% 8.25%

-BH 8.00% 8.75%
+ВН 8.00% 8.75%

 BL 8.00% 8.75%

 СН 8.00% 8.75%

 CL 8.00% 8.75%

-Government AH 7.50% 8.25%
+Government АН 7.50% 8.25%

-AM 7.50% 8.25%
+30 verimient AM 7.50% 8.25%

 AL 7.50% 8.25%

 BH 8.00% 8.75%

 BL 8.00% 8.75%

 CH 8.00% 8.75%

 CL 8.00% 8.75%